aimms/how-to/Articles/310/310-install-gss-ui-for-specialists.rst

 Sidepanel
 ----------

 In this section, we create a sidepanel page first.
-This sidepanel wil be used in the actual UI for specialists.
+This sidepanel will be used in the actual UI for specialists.

 Create a side panel page with name ``sp_controls``.
 Check the ``MainProject/WebUI/webui.json`` file; the page ``sp_controls`` should have "slug": ``sp_controls_1``.
 If not, the slug needs to be renamed at two places in the ``webui.json`` file (with AIMMS closed).

-Status bar of your app should be set to ``gss::sp_messageStatusBar``, or to a string parameter that contains this information.
+The status bar of your app should be set to ``gss::sp_messageStatusBar``, or to a string parameter that contains this information.

-Widgets on side panel
+Widgets on sidepanel
 ^^^^^^^^^^^^^^^^^^^^^^

 We start adding widget to the side panel as follows: